 I drive an older classic car and I add new oil to old oil all the time.
 It’s called topping up the engine oil.
-No substitute for a good oil change, but hey ok oil is better than no oil at all, right?
+No substitute for a good oil change, but hey, ok oil is better than no oil at all, right?

-Adding new engine oil without draining the old oil is acceptable practice between oil change services.
+Adding new engine oil without draining the old oil is an acceptable practice between oil change services.
 However, a complete oil change should be performed every twelve months or 5,000 miles whichever occurs first.

 Adding New Oil To Old Oil

 Adding new oil to old is perfectly okay and is an accepted practice for maintaining correct oil levels between oil change services.
 The oil added should be the oil type recommended by your manufacturer, and that’s important.